OCA/stock-logistics-workflow/stock_cancel/README.rst

 Stock Cancel
 ===========

-This module allows you to bring back a completed stock picking to draft state
+This module allows you to bring back a full stock picking to draft state

 Installation
 ============